-Barbara Herel, Creator & Producer
+Barbara Herel, Founder & Producer

 Barbara is a freelance writer & blogger, wife & mother, and a recovering middle child.
 (You bet she has some stories to tell.)
 You can find her work in oodles of places, including Scary Mommy, Parent Co., Adoptive Families, on page 31 of a very cool anthology called The Zen of Midlife Mothering, and right here every Wednesday on Every Family’s Got One.